 Advancements in AI have led to a new frontier in generative technologies, and thus they are often accompanied by difficult legal questions surrounding both the ingestion of copyrighted works into AI systems and the output.
 As AI technology continues to evolve and questions arise about how copyright laws apply to the creation of AI-generated works, it’s critical that the underlying goals and purposes of our copyright system are upheld and that the rights of creators and copyright owners are respected.

 When examining the intersection of AI and copyright, the following general principles must form the basis of a common understanding amongst stakeholders, courts, policymakers, and the public.

 - When formulating new AI laws and policies, it is essential that the rights of creators and copyright owners be respected.
 When making determinations about AI policies, it is vital for policymakers and stakeholders to understand that any new laws and policies relating to AI must be based on a foundation that preserves the integrity of the rights of copyright owners and their licensing markets.
-The interests of those using copyrighted materials to train AI must not be prioritized over the rights and interests of creators and copyright owners.
+The interests of those using copyrighted materials for ingestion by AI systems must not be prioritized over the rights and interests of creators and copyright owners.

 - Education is paramount in the AI space.
 There must be efforts to educate participants and users in the AI industries to respect third-party rights such as copyright and otherwise act in an ethical and lawful manner.

 Some of the most relevant areas of interest for the copyright community include: